dome9/cloud-bots/README.md

     of the row, then click on the *Send All Alerts* icon.
     ![](docs/pictures/send_all_events_button.png)
 3. Select the *SNS* Notification Type option, and the Notification Policy (the one created above), then click **SEND**.
-Dome9 will send event messages to the SNS for findings.
+CloudGuard will send event messages to the SNS for findings.

-## Use the CloudBots without a Dome9 account
+## Use the CloudBots without a CloudGuard account

-You can use the CloudBots without a Dome9 account.
+You can use the CloudBots without a CloudGuard account.
 In this case you must send messages to the SNS for each event that requires remediation.
 The message should have the following format: